emilpriver/go-hugo-portfolio/content/blog/parallelization-with-argo-workflows.md

 2. Implement a small change with a straightforward solution.
 3. Ensure that it does not become more difficult to work locally on our machines.

 And this is where Argo Workflows came in handy.
-Argo would simple allow us to use the same repository and codebase but change the entrypoint to the Docker container
+Argo would simply allow us to use the same repository and codebase but change the entrypoint to the Docker container in order to create Functions-as-a-Service-like functionality.

+## How we use it

+Argo Workflows is great for processing large files which will take a long time to executes.
+This is for instance what Netflix do.